openhive-network/HAfAH/src/hive_fork/Readme.md

 ##### hive.set_irreversible( _block_num )
 Set new irreversible block

+#### hive.end_massive_sync()
+After fnishing massive push of blocks hived will invoke this metod to schedlue MASSIVE_SYNC event.
+The parameter `_block_num` is a last massivly synced block - head or irreversible blocks.

 #### APP API
-The functions which should be used by application
+The functions which should be used by an application

 ##### hive.app_create_context( _name )
-Creates a new context
+Creates a new context.
+Context name can contains only characters from set: `a-zA-Z0-9_`

 ##### hive.app_next_block( _context_name )
-Process next event from events queue.
-Returns block number to process or NULL.
-If null is returned, then there is no block to process or events which did not delivery blocks were processed.
-It is a most important function for any application.
+Returns `hive.blocks_rangerange` -range of blocks numbers to process or NULL It is a most important function for any application.
-To ensure correct work of fork rewind mechanism any application must process returned block and modify their tables according to block chain state on time where the returned block is a head block.
-Context name can contains only characters from set: `a-zA-Z0-9_`
+To ensure correct work of fork rewind mechanism any application must process returned blocks and modify their tables according to block chain state on time where the returned block is a head block.

+If NULL is returned, then there is no block to process or events which did not delivery blocks were processed.

-Return range of blocks to process, if range is empt ( first and last blocks are the same ), then an application must process the one returnrned block num, if range is grater than 0 *(last_block -first_block) > 0, it means that hived executes massive sync - a large number of irreversible blocks are added, and an application can process them massivly without fork control (detach context is required), or still process them one by one ( process the first_block in range and then back to `hive.app_next_block` to get next block ).
+Returns range of blocks to process, if range is empty ( first and last blocks are the same ), then an application must process the one returned block num, if range is grater than 0, (last_block -first_block) > 0, it means that hived executed massive sync - a large number of irreversible blocks are added, and an application can process them massively without fork control (detach context is required), or still process them one by one ( process the first_block in range and then back to `hive.app_next_block` to get next block, but it will  be slower because of triggers overhead ).

 hive.app_next_block cannot be used when context is detached - in such case an exception is thrown.

 ##### hive.app_context_detach( context_name )
-Detaches triggers atatched to register tables in a given context
+Detaches triggers atatched to register tables in a given context, It allow to do a massive sync of irreversible blocks without triggers overhead.

 ##### hive.app_context_attach( context_name, block_num )
-Enables triggers attached to register tables in a given context and set current context block num.
+Enables triggers attached to registered tables in a given context and set current context block num.
 The `block_num` cannot be greater than top of irreversible block.

 #### CONTEXT REWIND